What are the new rules on 2 storey extensions on apartment blocks?

 As you might expect, these rules do not apply to the usual exclusions such as Conservation Areas, Listed Buildings, buildings in Areas of Outstanding Natural Beauty, Sites of Special Scientific Interest, and so on.

 Any other conditions for these extensions?

 The permitted development right also specifies that the new 2 storey extensions cannot extend over 7 metres from the existing roof, and that each new storey may not be greater than 3 metres in height.

 Before development starts, you must make an application for Prior Approval from your local authority, and only if it is granted can the the extension be permitted.
 Your local authority with make assessments such as:

 - amenity impact on neighbours (overlooking, privacy, loss of light).

-If you’re looking for professional help in making a Prior Approval application for 2 storey extensions to an apartment block, or need assistance with these new permitted development rights, give us a call on 0121 455 0032 – we’d be delighted to help.
+If you’re looking for professional help in making a Prior Approval application for 2 storey extensions to an apartment block, or need assistance with these new permitted development rights, give us a call on 0121 455 0032 or drop us a message inte live chat! – we’d be delighted to help.